Regulation of Chemicals under Section 6(a) of the Toxic Substances Control Act

 On this page:

 , the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which updates the Toxic Substances Control Act was signed into law.
-EPA will update its web pages to conform to the provisions of the statute, but until then some content may be out of date.
-Learn more about the new law, find summary information and read frequently asked questions.

 The law authorizes EPA to issue regulations requiring one or more of the following actions to the extent necessary so that the chemical substance no longer presents an unreasonable risk: